ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Congrats!
 You've just successfully read smart contract data from the Ethereum blockchain, way to go!

-### Step 6: Update the message {#step-6-update-the-message}
+### Update the message {#update-the-message}

-Now instead of just reading the message, we can also update the message saved in our smart contract using the `update` function!
+Instead of just reading the message, we can also update the message saved in our smart contract using the `update` function!
 Pretty cool, right?

-In order to do so we can directly call the `update` function on our instantiated Contract object, like so:
+To update the message, we can directly call the `update` function on our instantiated Contract object:

 ```javascript
 // interact.js